BleuBleu/FamiStudio/Docs/docs/instruments.md

 * The pitch envelope
 * The arpeggio envelope

+An envelope is simply a parameter that can change over the duration of a note as it plays.
+It can be used to create vibrato, tremolo, change the attack and release of a note, for example.
 If an instrument currently has no envelope for a particular type, it will appear dimmed.

+For details on Expansion audio instruments please visit the [Expansion Audio section](expansion.md).

 ## Editing instrument properties